-WHY IT’S EVEN A PROBLEM
+WHY THIS IS A PROBLEM

 Managing an employee who continually feels they’re entitled to more than they get, is a challenge.
 It’s time-consuming, exhausting, and can have a toxic effect on your business.
+It's problematic behaviour.

-This is the real challenge for you as a leader 👉 Sussing out whether your employee is making a realistic plea.
+This is the real challenge for you as a leader. 👉 Sussing out whether your employee is making a realistic plea.
 Or whether you think they just act like they have a God-given birth right.
-You also need to think about how the decisions you make, will impact on the rest of your team 🤔
+You also need to think about how the decisions you make, will impact on the rest of your team. 🤔

 RECOGNISING THE UNGRATEFUL AND ENTITLED